$500,000 Settlement For a School Teacher Who Suffered Disabling Spine Surgeries Following an Automobile Accident.

 When the insurance company denies your life insurance benefits, you need a skilled life insurance lawyer on your side to fight alongside you.
 The stakes are high because the future of your loved ones is on the line.
 At J. Price McNamara ERISA Insurance Claim Attorney, our life insurance lawyers have fought for the life insurance benefits of families for over 20 years.

-Call our office at (713) 300-0462, or complete our contact form for your free consultation.
+Call our office at (713) 300-0462, or complete our contact form for your Free Denial Review.
 You deserve strong legal representation when dealing with life insurance claim denials.

 2000 Crawford St